The City of Altamonte Springs continues to clean, repair and restore our community after Hurricane Nicole.

 An idle speed/no wake boating restricted area has been established for all portions of Seminole County.
 Motorists are not permitted to drive fast enough through flooded roadways to create a wake.
 Wakes can cause further flooding and damage.
 Operating a motorized boat on roadways is also prohibited.
 For more information, visit www.PrepareSeminole.org.

-Duke Energy is working to restore power to the City.
 If you experience down lines or related issues, contact Duke Energy at (800) 228-8485.

-Last Updated 10/2/2022 at 8 p.m.
+Last updated 11/11/2022 at 3:29 p.m.